stlee42/BuenosAiresMono/README.md

 Regional forms
 --------------
-Inconsolata LGC supports OpenType `locl` feature to display Polish, Romanian, Bulgarian, Macedonian, and Serbian specific variant (for the latter two, affects to italic only).
+Inconsolata LGC supports OpenType `locl` feature to display Polish, Romanian, Bulgarian, Macedonian, and Serbian specific variant.
 TTC version is intended for use in apps which do not support `locl` feature.

 ### Polish _kreska_ ###
 ![Differences between default and Polish variants](doc/Polish_kreska.png)